AhmedYousriSobhi/ATmega-16-BOOTLOADER/README.md

 		  USART_Transmit_Msg((uint8_t *)"YOU HAVE DONE YOUR FIRST BOOTLOADER CODE\n");
       }
     }
-That's to make sure we flashed the app code successfully into flash memory and the app code is running now.
+#### I assummed that you know to use USART peripheral in AVR.
+Even if you are not, you can simply use the functions definition that are written inside the datasheet. you can find USART_Init(), USART_Transmit() and USART_Recieve() funciton, that's what you will need for this project.
+#### In addition to a simply USART_Tranmsit_mesg function to transmit a string, like the code below, the function is just taking a uint8_t pointer that carry the char of the string message and increment that pointer until '\n' char, or you could simply use '\0' as every string is ended with '\0'.
+Then transmit one by one to USART_transmit() function.
+	void USART_Transmit_Msg(uint8_t *word )
+	{
+		uint8_t index = 0;
+		while(word[index] != '\n')
+		{
+			USART_Transmit(word[index++]);
+		}
+		USART_Transmit('\n');
+	}

 ## I.1-  USART Configuration:<br/>
 Baudrate = 4800 ,parity = None ,Stop Bit = One

 ## I.2-  HEX File of APP CODE:
-I.2.1- We need to extract the data Hex Bytes from the APP CODE Hex file generated.<br/>
+I.2.1- We need to extract the data Hex Bytes from the APP CODE Hex file generated when we make build for the project.<br/>
-I.2.2- The Generated APP CODE Hex file is located inside the Debug folder.
+I.2.2- The Generated APP CODE Hex file is located inside the Debug folder, like the image below.

 ![2](https://user-images.githubusercontent.com/66730765/105389913-1de2a180-5c21-11eb-9e67-dc6b62e83959.PNG)<br/>